thunderblue1/Homework/Activities/Activity3/README.md

 ![Artist List Page](./Diagrams/NewArtist.jpg)

     Figure 4 - This is a list of Artists loaded as a componenent when the "Artist List" link is clicked on.
-    The component loaded is the list-artists component and it uses the "app-list-artists" selector.
+    The component loaded is the list-artists component and it is loaded into the "router-outlet" element of the root component.
     It shows the new artist of the newly created album.

 ![New Album](./Diagrams/NewAlbum.jpg)